Luxe Lucite: the Highest-Quality Acrylic in Home Décor

 Acrylic is the generic chemical name for acrylate polymers, or acrylic plastics.
 Among them, Lucite is known as being the top tier of acrylic to choose from.
 It’s the highest quality of plastic resin because it’s significantly stronger and more resistant to breaks, cracks, and scratches.
 The material is still malleable enough to mold into interesting shapes, including, futuristic and elegant home accessories like vases or carrying trays.
-It’s more durable than glass but just as appealing to the eye.
+It’s more durable than glass but just as appealing to the eye as these fabulous glass vases.
 Here, Nest Casa drums up everything you need to know about Lucite and where to find the hottest furnishings for your home.

 What is Lucite?

 Lucite is a higher-quality version of acrylic resin.
 It's a type of acrylic plastic resin that was trademarked by DuPont in 1937 and was branded as being the top quality of acrylic.
 The material is durable, easy to clean, and resistant to most damage including water or UV rays.